 Serbia declined after his death, and at the pivotal Battle of Kosovo in 1389 – much mythologised in Serbian national consciousness – the Turks defeated the Serbs, ushering in nearly 500 years of Islamic rule.
 Early revolts were crushed, but the 1815 uprising led to de facto independence that became complete in 1878 under the Obrenović royal dynasty.

-During the Balkan Wars (1912–13), the Ottomans were driven out of present-day Macedonia and Kosovo and these territories were incorporated into the Kingdom of Serbia.
+During the Balkan Wars (1912–13), the Ottomans were driven out of present-day North Macedonia and Kosovo and these territories were incorporated into the Kingdom of Serbia.

 The Land of South Slavs